-Fiona is a qualified herbalist and aromatherapist.
-She has twenty years of experience in the field and wants to share that knowledge.
+Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

 What Does Bulbinella Look Like?

 The term "Bulbine" refers to a large group of succulents.
-Even when we look at the species, Bulbine fructescens, there are many varieties to select.
+Even when we look at the species, Bulbine fructescens, there are wide varieties.
+However, we're focusing on the common African Bulbinella in this article.

-In this post, we'll look at the common African Bulbinella.
-This hardy plant is easy to grow, brightens up the garden, and is one of the top herbal remedies for skin complaints.
+This hardy plant is easy to grow, brightens the garden, and is one of the top herbal remedies for skin complaints.

 What Bulbinella Looks Like in the "Wild"

 Bulbine frutecens: Keep Your Skin Healthy With This Hardy Herb